 - If your enterprise needs to isolate your data within your region, preventing data storing in other countries, etc.

 - If you want to take control of software updates or system upgrading.
 (JIRA server gets features about 3–10 months behind JIRA cloud).

 - If you would like to be able to add an unlimited quantity of users.

 - If you are running a large-sized business with the functionality that requires customization.

 - When you want your Jira updates automated or any server problems solved by Jira’s in-house team.

 - If you want to focus more on processes rather than service administration.

 - If you intend to use Jira for a small or medium-sized business.

-- If you would like to have an access to freemium plan for up to 10 people in your team and maximum 5,000 users in total for paid tires.
+- If you would like to have access to a freemium plan for up to 10 people in your team and a maximum of 5,000 users in total for paid tires.